bruceharrison1984/TinyHealthCheck/README.md

 It also allows you to leverage DI to gain access to values from your other DI service containers.
 You could use this to get queue lengths, check if databases are accessible, etc.

-The return value of `ExecuteAsync` is a `HealthCheckResult`.
+The return value of `ExecuteAsync` is a `IHealthCheckResult`.
 The Body will be converted in to a byte[], and the StatusCode will be applied to the response.
-The Body can be any wire format you choose(json/xml/html/etc), just make sure to assign the appropriate `ContentType` that your health check client expects when you define the health check in CreateHostBuilder.
-The default ContentType is `application/json`.
+The Body can be any wire format you choose(json/xml/html/etc), just make sure to assign the appropriate `ContentType` to your `IHealthCheckResult`. `ContentEncoding` should be left as UTF-8 unless you have a specific reason to change it.

 ### IHostedService Note